-From October 2021 through December 2022, the Atherton Outpatient Clinic provided 2,862 patient visits for individuals with congestive heart failure.
-Local treatment that is easy to access is key to helping individuals with congestive heart failure manage their disease.
+From January through December 2023, the Atherton Outpatient Clinic provided 2,860 patient visits for individuals with congestive heart failure.
+Local, easily accessible treatment is essential for helping individuals manage congestive heart failure.

-Please see the 2022-2023 Implementation Plan for a complete listing of all initiatives addressing the priority needs of the community identified in the 2021 Community Health Needs Assessment.
+For a complete listing of all initiatives addressing the priority needs of the community identified in the 2021 Community Health Needs Assessment, please see the 2021-2023 Implementation Strategies NCH conducted a new Community Health Needs Assessment in 2023 and developed Implementation Strategies for 2024.